revanth83/revanth83.github.io/_posts/2015-5-24-Applications-of-Data-Analytics-in-Healthcare-&-Health-insurance-industries.md

 * Improve patient flow and efficiency of admissions and discharges.

 ###Challenge 3:
 Finance, Billing and Regulations — rising operational costs and changing reimbursement methods, such as P4P, increase the urgency to improve revenue cycles.
-To optimize cost allocation, eliminate waste, and manage complex billing and regulatory requirements, healthcare financial and accounting professionals use business process analytics to:
+To optimize cost allocation, eliminate waste, and manage complex billing and regulatory requirements, healthcare financial and accounting professionals use Data analytics to:

 ###Solution 3:
 * Create an organization-wide view of spending and cash flow.